ShaffySwitcher/RhythmHeavenSilver/README.md

 * Thanks to Tickflow (temmie) for the graphics of Cosmic Dance and The Snappy Trio.
 * Thanks to FireChat for the graphics for Built to Scale.
 * Thanks to you for playing the game and using the patch!
+You can join the Rhythm Tengoku Modding Server for updates or giving me recommendation. (https://discord.gg/EwcWhVF)
 ### Compile
 Everything is in the wiki.